Twitch (service): Emotes

 Twitch features a large number of emotes.
 There are emotes free for all users, emotes for Turbo users, emotes for Twitch Prime users, and emotes for users who are subscribed to Twitch partners or affiliates.
-Kappa was the most used emote on Twitch.
+As of May 2024, the most used emote is "x0pashL" with 8.85 billion uses, and the most used global emote is "TriHard" with 4.39 billion uses.
 Twitch partnered broadcasters unlock more "emote slots" as they gain more subscribers up to a maximum of 50 emotes per channel.

 On January 6, 2021, Twitch announced that they had removed the PogChamp emote, the third most-used emote on the platform in 2018, typically used to express excitement, joy or shock.
 The decision was made in response to comments from the streamer Ryan "Gootecks" Gutierrez, the face of the emote, supporting civil unrest during the 2021 storming of the United States Capitol for the death of a protestor.
-Twitch said it will work with the community for a suitable replacement for the emoticon.
+Twitch said it would work with the community for a suitable replacement for the emoticon.
 Twitch later announced that there would be a new PogChamp emote every 24 hours.
 On February 12, Twitch viewers elected KomodoHype as the new permanent PogChamp emote.